knpuniversity/symfony2-rest/knpu/episode1/serializer-basics.md

 Symfony itself ships with a serializer, Symfony 2.7 has a lot of features that JMS Serializer has.
-There's a push inside Symfony to make it eventually replace JSM Serialize for most use-cases.
+There's a push inside Symfony to make it eventually replace JMS Serialize for most use-cases.
 So, keep an eye on that.
 Oh, and JMS Serializer is licensed under Apache2, which is a little bit less permissive than MIT, which is Symfony's license.
 If that worries you, look into it further.